premish1806/Exp-8/README.md

 The subsequent programs explore operations like matrix addition, multiplication, diagonal element summation, and transposition.
 Matrix addition combines corresponding elements from two matrices, while multiplication involves a more intricate process of combining rows and columns.
 Summing diagonal elements helps in understanding the special properties of square matrices, and transposition flips a matrix over its diagonal, swapping rows with columns.
 Each of these operations builds on the previous one, helping to reinforce the concepts of matrix manipulation in C++.

-## Program 1: Take number of rows, columns and elements from user anddisplay it in the form of matrix.
+## Program 1: Take number of rows, columns and elements from user and display it in the form of matrix.
 <br>

 <strong> Code: </strong>